WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Scourge.md

 >
 > ***Intimidating Shout.
 (1/day)*** The death knight lets out a horrifying cry and all creatures withing 30 ft. have to make a DC 17 wisdom saving throw or be paralyzed as it can do nothing else but cowering in fear.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 >
 > ***Raise Dead (recharge 5-6).*** The death knight animates a non-undead, non-construct corpse within 60 ft.
-A *bone golem* appears in the space of the corpse and the corpse is destroyed.
+A bone golem appears in the space of the corpse and the corpse is destroyed.
 The bone golem then rolls for initiative acting on its turn as normal.
 >
-> ### Bonus Actions
-> ***Curse.*** The death knight curses one creature within 60 ft. until the start of the death knight's next turn.
-While cursed the creature can not restore hit points.
->
 > ### Reactions
-> ***Hysteria.*** When an allied undead creature targets another creature the death knight utters some maddening words targeted at the allied creature.
-The allied creature gains advantage on all of its attacks until the end of its turn, but takes 7 (2d6) psychic damage every time it attacks during the duration.
+> ***Hysteria.*** When a friendly undead makes an attack roll, the death knight can utter maddening words that deal 7 (2d6) psychic damage to the undead and give it advantage on all attack rolls made until the end of its turn.

 </div>